jwnfld3/jwnfld3/README.md

 The sections below contain the full investigation documentation, detection logic, and remediation procedures used throughout this lab environment.

-These sections provide deeper technical detail for each investigation scenario.
+These sections provide deeper technical detail for each investigation scenario, including detection queries, authentication log analysis, investigation case files, and incident response playbooks.

 ---